-6 Low-Carb Muffin Recipes for Moms Managing Gestational Diabetes
+6 Diabetic Muffin Recipes: Low-Carb Options for Moms Managing Gestational Diabetes

 Giving up baked goods can be tough—especially when pregnancy cravings kick in!
 But the good news is, you don’t have to.
-It’s not about eliminating treats, but finding lower-carb, higher-protein alternatives that let you indulge without spiking your blood sugar.
-Here are 6 delicious recipes perfect for satisfying cravings while keeping things balanced.
+It’s not about eliminating treats but finding low-carb, high-protein alternatives that let you indulge without spiking your blood sugar.
+Here are six delicious and easy-to-make muffin recipes that are perfect for satisfying cravings while keeping your glucose levels in check.
 Let’s bake up some goodness!

 1. Raspberry Cottage Cheese Muffins